hakella10/websearch-mcp/README.md

 # A Simple websearch-mcp using SSE.

-It is implemented as MCP with SSE with express.
+It is implemented as MCP via StreambleHttpTransport using express.
-It uses headless chromium browser from playwright, parsing with cheerio against brave search.
+It uses headless chromium browser from playwright, content parsing with cheerio against brave search.
 It consists of a Single tool web-search: {query, numResults}

 # How to start: